betterscientificsoftware/python-for-hpc/index.md

 ## In the Spotlight ...

+### Featured Blog:

+[(NEW) Jupyter for Science User Facilities and High Performance Computing](https://blog.jupyter.org/jupyter-for-science-user-facilities-and-high-performance-computing-de178106872){:target="_blank"} Blog entry by Rollin Thomas (Big Data Architect, NERSC) on supporting Jupyter at HPC centres and other scientific facilities.
+July 2019.

+---

 ### Featured Notebook:

 Try out simple number crunching code in Python, NumPy, Cython, Numba (inc GPU version) with timings.